-Being overweight is something which can affect not only your health but your happiness.
-At the Specialist Medical Clinic, we understand that it is not that easy to lose weight and therefore we offer a multidisciplinary approach to weight loss from diet and lifestyle advice to surgical options, helping you every step of the way along the road to your target weight.
+Being overweight is something which can affect not only your health, but also your happiness.
+At the Specialist Medical Clinic, we understand that losing weight is not that easy.
+To help, we offer a multidisciplinary approach to weight loss including diet and lifestyle advice and surgical options, supporting you every step of the way along the road to your target weight.

-Our westernised world of stressful jobs, limited time and unhealthy eating has led to over 60% of American and UK and more than 50% of Western European population being clinically obese.
+Our Western world of stressful jobs, limited time and unhealthy eating has led to over 60% of the American and UK population, and more than 50% of the Western European population, being clinically overweight or obese.
 Obesity is deemed, after smoking, as the leading cause of preventable death.

-Statistics show that 25% of the UK adult population are estimated to be severely overweight (have a BMI (Body Mass Index) >30).
-The World Health Organisation classifies anyone with a BMI greater than 25 as overweight and a BMI greater than 30 as obese.
+Statistics show that 25% of the UK adult population are estimated to be severely overweight (have a Body Mass Index or BMI >30).
+The World Health Organisation classifies anyone with a BMI greater than 25 as overweight and anyone with a BMI greater than 30 as obese.

-The Gibraltar Public Health and Life style report has recently revealed that 60% of the population are overweight or obese, with three quarters of men aged over 45 or over are overweight.
-It was also noted that 75% of the population do not eat five or more portions of fruit and vegetable each day.
-This could be addressed with a diet and lifestyle change
+The Gibraltar Public Health and Lifestyle Report has recently revealed that 60% of the population are overweight or obese, with three quarters of men aged 45 and over being overweight.
+It was also noted that 75% of the population do not eat five or more portions of fruit and vegetables each day.

 What are the risks of being obese?

-People who are deemed clinically obese are much more at risk of developing co-morbid diseases which would worsen if the BMI rises and often improve dramatically with weightloss/lifestyle changes.
+People who are deemed clinically obese are much more at risk of developing comorbid diseases which worsen with increased BMI, and often improve dramatically with weight loss and lifestyle changes.

-More commonly associated with clinically obese people are diseases such as Impaired Glucose tolerance which leads to Type II diabetes, hypertension (high blood pressure), Cardiac trouble and Cancer.
-There are many other associated diseases – for women, infertility and pregnancy complications are a risk.
-Impaired mobility and arthritis are also commonly seen.
+Conditions such as impaired glucose tolerance which leads to type II diabetes, hypertension (high blood pressure), cardiac problems and cancer are more commonly associated with clinically obese people.
+In women, issues with fertility and pregnancy complications are a risk and in both men and women, impaired mobility and arthritis are a common problem.
 Along with the physical effects, psychological health can also be dramatically affected, with depression, low self-esteem and reduced self-confidence being common.

 Diet and Lifestyle changes

-An excellent starting point for anyone wishing to lose weight, is to begin with assessing their diet and lifestyle and making some small changes to these things can get patients on the road to a healthy happy target weight.
+An excellent starting point for anyone wishing to lose weight, is to begin with a diet and lifestyle assessment.
+Implementing a few small changes in these areas can set patients on the road to a healthy target weight.

 For those with a BMI of 25-35, lifestyle changes can assist with weight loss of around 10kg.
-These can include change in eating habits, exercise programmes, some pharmacological agents and behaviour modification.
+Changes may include altering eating habits, exercise programmes, some pharmacological agents and behaviour modification.

-Pharmacological agents should only be taken with the advice and guidance of a qualified person.
+Pharmacological agents should only be taken with the advice and guidance of a qualified professional.

-For some patients, if changing diet and lifestyle does not give desired weight loss, then it may be necessary to proceed with surgical intervention.
+For some patients, if changing diet and lifestyle does not give the desired weight loss, it may be necessary to proceed with surgical intervention.

-Medically termed as Bariatric surgery, it relates directly to assisting patients who are deemed clinically obese and require for health and lifestyle reasons to reduce their weight.
+Medically termed as bariatric surgery, its aim is to assist patients who are deemed clinically obese and require, for health and lifestyle reasons, to reduce their weight.

 In people with a BMI of 30-35, an intragastric balloon inserted into the stomach is a viable option.
 It reduces the functional size of the stomach and therefore calorie intake.